HCongDo/zhangsan/README.md

-zhangsan is good man 3
+zhangsan is a good man 4